-At what moment did you realize you wanted to take your legal education and career in your own direction?
+At what moment did you realize you wanted to take your legal career and legal education in your own direction?

-What were the steps you took and opportunities you seized in order to get where you are?
+What were the steps and the opportunities you seized in order to get where you are now?

-Is there anyone influential in your life that helped you realize your goals?
-Mentors or role models in the field that inspired you?
+Is there anyone influential in your life that helped you reach your goals?
+Any mentors or role models in the field that inspired you?

-What got your juices flowing or tickled your fancy while at law school?
+What got your juices flowing while at law school?

-What made your blood boil or made you snooze while at law school?
+What made your blood boil or what made you snooze at law school?

 Were there challenges you faced in the transition from law school to the profession?

 I faced a lot of challenges!
 When I started my Bar internship, I felt that I hadn’t learned anything in law school!
 I felt like my studies were too theoretical.
 However, having studied and now working in France, I really feel like our education is much more practical than what is being taught in France.
 I was grateful for that in the long run.

 One of the biggest challenges was also to gain “emotional” experience.
 You have to have great emotional intelligence to be a good lawyer, consultant, business advisor.
 Even if you’re not working in law, it’s extremely important.
 Whether it’s in terms of negotiations or just selling something, you need to understand the person in front of you and adapt your speech.
 This comes with experience and cannot be taught in law school.
 Whenyou leave law school, you feel like you’re gonna be indestructible.
 But then, you start working and you realize that you still have a lot to learn.

 Do you still see the law all around you?